craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Equipment.md

 PLACE: You place the Snare in an adjacent space.

-PREP II: You finish preparing the Snare
+PREP II: You finish preparing the Snare, and it is now Set.

+> While the Light Snare is Set, if a creature occupies the space in which you have placed the Light Snare, they make an Acrobatics or Stealth Skill Check, their choice.
+If the result is less than 8, they take 1d4 Slashing Damage and you impose the

 #### Heavy Snare
 Small, X Action Cost ()